-On 12 August 2019, Social Security Scotland began taking applications for the Best Start Foods payment card.
+On 12 August 2019, Social Security Scotland began taking applications for Best Start Foods.
 Best Start Foods replaces the UK Government Healthy Start Vouchers Scheme.
 Clients in receipt of Healthy Start Vouchers were sent an invitation to apply for Best Start Foods before 31 March 2020.

-As this publication reports on applications to the end of March 2024, it spans the period when the Covid-19 pandemic was present in Scotland.
+As this publication reports on applications to the end of September 2024, it spans the period when the Covid-19 pandemic was present in Scotland.